- Competitive Analysis

-To create a customer experience that solves for each task and guides your target audience through the buyers stages, your B2B marketing plan should have three components:
+To create a customer experience that solves for each task and guides your target audience through the buyer’s stages, your B2B marketing plan should have three components:

-- Demand generation – top of the funnel marketing strategies that create an awareness of and interest in your product or service.
-Demand generation solves for the first three tasks B2B buyers need to perform; problem identification, solution exploration, and requirements building.
+- Demand generation – top-of-the-funnel marketing strategies that create an awareness of and interest in your product or service.
+Demand generation solves for the first three tasks B2B buyers need to perform: Problem identification, solution exploration, and requirements building.

-- Lead generation – middle and bottom of the funnel marketing strategies that convert interest into action.
-Lead generation tactics solve for the last three tasks buyers need to perform; supplier selection, validation, and consensus creation.
+- Lead generation – middle- and bottom-of-the-funnel marketing strategies that convert interest into action.
+Lead generation tactics solve for the last three tasks buyers need to perform: Supplier selection, validation, and consensus creation.

 - Retention and recovery – loyalty loop marketing strategies that turn one-time customers into repeat customers.
 Retention and recovery bring customers back to the beginning of the journey with new problem identification and solution exploration.

-In order to accomplish these three components, you’ll need to use these top 10 B2B marketing strategies:
+To accomplish these three components, you’ll need to use these top 10 B2B marketing strategies:

 - A great website